-Purchase orders (POs) are documents sent from you, as the buyer, to a supplier with a request for products as an order.
+An obvious starting point would be to answer the obvious quest, what is a purchase order?
+Purchase orders (POs) are documents sent from you, as the buyer, to a supplier with a request for products or services as an order.
 Each PO will include a number for tracking the purchase order throughout the system, as well as the type of item, quantity, and agreed upon price.
 More specific orders will include more details, but as a general rule, the more information you include, the more effective your PO is.

 Here is an example of a purchase order document: